tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-05-25-sending-emails-from-docker-containers.markdown

 After the `postfix` service is up, Jenkins can be configured to send email with [Mailer plugin](https://wiki.jenkins-ci.org/display/JENKINS/Mailer).
 Mail server can be configured in **Manage Jenkins** page, **E-mail Notification** section.
-You can visit [this post](http://www.nailedtothex.org/roller/kyle/entry/articles-jenkins-email) for more detailed instructions and screenshots.
+Please visit [this post](http://www.nailedtothex.org/roller/kyle/entry/articles-jenkins-email) for more detailed instructions and screenshots.
-You can also test the configuration by sending test e-mail in the same **E-mail Notification** section.
+We can also test the configuration by sending test e-mail in the same **E-mail Notification** section.

 ### Sending email from container

 Many Jenkins-based CI systems have been containerized and deployed on Kubernetes cluster (in conjunction with [Kubernetes plugin](https://wiki.jenkins-ci.org/display/JENKINS/Kubernetes+Plugin)).
-For email notifications in such CI systems, one option is to reuse `postfix` service that is usually already configured and ready on the Kubernetes nodes and expose it to the Docker containers.
+For email notifications in such CI systems, one option is to reuse `postfix` service, which is usually configured and ready on the Kubernetes nodes, and expose it to the Docker containers.

 There are two changes need to be made on Postfix to expose it to Docker containers on one host.